ohjelmistokehitys/docker-commands/readme.md

 You can now interact with the container as if it were a regular Linux system.
 The command prompt indicates that you are logged in as the `root` user inside the container, which is the default user for many Docker images.
 Using the `root` user inside a container is common, as it allows you to install packages and run commands without restrictions and without the `sudo` command.
 However, be cautious when running commands as `root`.

+> [!NOTE]
+> This exercise will be graded automatically, and because of the automated grading, you must use the container name `syslogs`, which is also used in the instructions.

 ## Part 2: list, stop and start containers